 Your guest house or villa will most likely not have laundry facilities therefore almost all Canggu digital nomads use laundromats.
 You can do it yourself or just drop it off and have it done for you, which is what we do (they’ll fold it for you and everything!).
 For two people, laundry costs us about $7 USD a week.
 Our favourite place is Canggu Laundry Club.

 There are endless options for coworking spaces in Canggu, since the entire town was basically constructed for digital nomads.
-They are also hands down the nicest coworking places I’ve visited worldwide.
+They are also hands down the nicest coworking places I’ve visited worldwide (check out some of my favorites here!)

 All the coworking spaces in Canggu have onsite cafes with food and coffee.
 There are AC rooms available, but open air seating is the standard in Bali (which is something to keep in mind if you hate the heat).
 Coworking spaces cost around $180 USD/month, but there are cheaper packages available if you want to work less hours.